-Why Study IGCSE History?
+Why Choose to Study GCSE History?

 History is the study of the past.
 This syllabus offers the opportunity to study world history from the nineteenth century to the beginning of the twenty-first century.
 Learners will explore history from a diversity of perspectives, including social, economical, cultural and political.
-Cambridge IGCSE History encourages learners to raise questions and to develop and deploy historical skills, knowledge and understanding in order to provide historical explanations.
+GCSE History encourages learners to raise questions and to develop and deploy historical skills, knowledge and understanding in order to provide historical explanations.

 Aims of the Syllabus: